50 Years of Hyperrealistic Sculpture

 Embracing the Future

-Our exhibition project Patricia Piccinini.
-Embracing the Future will be on view at the Kunsthalle Krems from March 27, 2021 to October 3, 2021.
+Patricia Piccinini.
+That’s us! will be presented at the Center of Contemporary Art in Toruń (Poland) from October 29, 2021 to April 10, 2022.
 This survey exhibition of the Australian artist lets the visitor peek into the future and question one’s own existence.
-Based on 42 exhibits (sculptures, installations, collages and video) this solo show presents the complete œuvre of the artist, who discusses relevant social topics and discourses.
+Based on 54 exhibits (sculptures, installations, collages, and video) this solo show presents the complete œuvre of the artist, who discusses relevant social topics and discourses.
 With her hybrid, lifelike creatures, Piccinini opens up new, possible perspectives on the future of mankind and how to handle them.